 Adam H. Schwartz

 Adam Schwartz is a Senior Managing Director of First Manhattan.
-He joined the firm in 2001 to work with Bob Gottesman, First Manhattan’s CEO.
+He joined the firm in 2001 to work with Bob Gottesman, First Manhattan’s Executive Chairman.
 Together, Adam and Bob manage assets for individuals, families, partnerships, and family and charitable trusts.

 Adam is committed to understanding each client’s investment needs and goals and working collaboratively to meet them.